 The tender tips of asparagus spears quickly wilt when stored in the grocery store wrapping.
 To keep it longer, add about 1 inch of cold water to a tall glass.
 Cut off about an inch of the stem end of each spear.
 Stand the asparagus up in the glass, making sure all of the stem ends are in the water.
 Tent the tops of the spears with a plastic bag and refrigerate for about one week.

 Berries often go bad before we have a chance to eat them all.
 One way to slow the growth of bacteria is to give them a quick soak in a solution of 1 part vinegar to 3 parts water.
-Drain and rinse the berries and let them dry thoroughly before storing them in a paper towel-lined container.
+Drain and rinse the berries and let them dry thoroughly before storing them in a paper towel-lined container or a berry bin.